connect-wellard/beta.website/_posts/2018-09-25-mqtt---message-queue-for-iot.md

 ---
 layout: post
 author: phil
+title: MQTT - Message Queue For IoT
+categories: [iot, primer]
 ---
-# MQTT - A Message queue for IoT

 MQTT, from IBM, is a publish/subscribe (pub/sub) messaging platform with many built in features making it perfect for communication of IoT devices.